cabiamdos/sony-xperia-xz-F8331-root/README.md

 # Step 2: Flash the firmware (in case you have other build version)
 In case you don't have the same firmware vesion you need to flash this one.
 Settings -> system -> about phone -> build compilation to check the compilation number.
-We will use the 41.3.A.2.192 and make sure you have that one
+We will use the 41.3.A.2.192 and make sure you have that one.
+You can download the same firmware as I am using from here (https://send.now/dcuvgd3kpj63) or the zip file you can find also on this repository.

 ![](images/2025-03-19-23-18-55.png)